DroiDevs-PL/books/README.md

 and read reviews of book that would like to buy or read or even to borrow book from friends.

 ## For who
-This application is for all of you that read a lot of books and want to easily store key thoughts about yout readings.
+This application is for all of you that read a lot of books and want to easily store key thoughts about your readings.
 The idea of this application belongs to @MichaelB-pl whose wife loves to read.

 ## About us